Masters of Evil: Marvel 2099

 A future incarnation of the Masters of Evil from Earth-2099 appear in the Marvel 2099 story Spider-Man 2099: Exodus #3, consisting of Patriot, Black Knight, Baron Zemo, Enchantress, Melter, and Radioactive Man.
 This version of the group killed several members of the Avengers and conquered multiple worlds.
 After Zemo kills the Black Knight for disobeying orders, the Masters of Evil are defeated by the New Avengers and remanded to a prison on the planet Wakanda.

 Ultimate Marvel

 A group based on the Masters of Evil called the Liberators appear in Ultimates 2, formed by Loki under the alias of Norwegian scientist "Gunnar Golman" and consisting of Abomination, Crimson Dynamo, Schizoid Man, Colonel Abdul al-Rahman, Hurricane, Insect Queen, and Perun.
-They received support from international governments, such as China, France, Iran, North Korea, Syria, and later Russia, and other superpowered individuals such as Natasha Romanoff / Black Widow, Hank Pym, and his Ultron / Vision II sentries to invade the United States.
+They received support from their respective international governments, such as China, France, Iran, North Korea, Syria, and later Russia, and other superpowered individuals such as Natasha Romanoff / Black Widow, Hank Pym, and his Ultron / Vision sentries to invade the United States.
 However, they are defeated by the U.S.'s heroes, with Perun surrendering to S.H.I.E.L.D. and being held in the Triskelion and Loki being held by Odin for inciting a world war.